Finite-size corrections to Fermi's golden rule: I. Decay rates: Two-body decay:

 We compute the total probability next.
-From the integration over $\vec{{X}}_B$, the total volume $V$ is obtained and cancelled with the normalization of $A$.
-The total probability, then, becomes the integral of a sum of $G_0$ and $\tilde g(\omega_B\text{T})$,
+From the integration over $\vec{X}_B$, the total volume $V$ is obtained and canceled with the normalization of $A$.
+The total probability thus becomes the integral of the sum of $G_0$ and $\tilde{g}(\omega_BT)$,